eric g johnson law

 July 10, 2023Eric G. Johnson

-The Fourth Amendment of the Constitution grants people the right to have a reasonable expectation of privacy when in their homes or with their personal belongings.
-However, when the police are investigating a sex crime such as possession of child pornography, molestation of a juvenile, sex trafficking, or other prohibited sexual contact, they can obtain a warrant to search your home, your computer, and other personal belongings to gather evidence.
+The Fourth Amendment of the Constitution grants people the right to have a reasonable expectation of privacy and security when in their homes or with their personal belongings.
+However, when the police or other authorities are investigating a sex crime such as possession of child pornography, molestation of a juvenile, sex trafficking, or other prohibited sexual contact, they can obtain a warrant to search your home, your computer, electronic devices, and other personal belongings to gather evidence.
 They can even obtain permission or a warrant to search your work computer for evidence of a sex crime, if necessary.

 If you are suspected of a sex crime, an experienced Shreveport criminal defense attorney can ensure that your rights are protected through the criminal investigation process.
 They can also help you prepare a strategy for defending yourself against the charge, avoiding conviction, or minimizing the consequences of a conviction.